Blog

 In this blog, we discuss the benefits of AI and data analytics to safeguard passengers and staff 24/7.

-This blog looks at how AI and data analytics can help deliver an accurate and real-time view of what is happening to safeguard passengers and staff 24/7.
+This blog looks at how AI and data analytics can help transport operators gain an accurate and real-time view of what is happening to safeguard passengers and staff 24/7.

 1. Live incident detection and prioritised alerts

-With AI and data analytics as part of your command, control and communication solution, you’ll always have eyes on the situation.
+With AI and data analytics as part of your security and surveillance solution, you’ll always have eyes on the situation.
 Continuous processing of huge volumes of data means you’ll instantly be alerted to security and safety risks - from trip or slip hazards and lone children to license plates linked to persons of interest on police watchlists.

-The system also knows how to prioritise these positive alerts and who to notify based on the incident category.
-For instance, if a security guard spots an abandoned bag, they can press an emergency panic (shortcut) button on their mobile device which:
+The security and surveillance system also knows how to prioritise these positive alerts and who to notify based on the incident category.
+For instance, if a security guard spots an abandoned bag, they can press an emergency panic button on their mobile device, which:

 • immediately sends a notification to multiple control room operators